We photographed our way from Hanoi to Ho Chi Minh City.

 We recommend staying at NEXY Hostel, the only 5 Star Hostel in Hanoi.

-Here is our review of NEXY Hostels in Hanoi.
+Here is our guide comparing the best hostels in Hanoi.

 Ha Long Bay and Cat Ba

 The Ha Long Bay is the pearl of the North.
 The endless lime stones are dotted around the sea.
 Taking a cruise along them is popular.

 We joined a private cruise tour by Woodstock Beach Camp.

 Together with four more travelers we immersed into a different world.

 Here are the travel photos from Ha Long Bay, Vietnam.

 See: Ha Long Bay in beautiful photos and images

 Da Nang might be the most underrated city in this country.
 It is the big brother of Hoi An.
 It has always been in the shadow of the small, precious, beautiful village of Hoi An.